Harry Hall, TX

-After 15 years writing for newspapers and magazines, Harry Hall wrote his first book, Help!
+After fifteen years writing for newspapers and magazines, Harry wrote his first book, Help!
 Everyone is Staring at Me.
 In it, he uses his background as an award-winning radio talk show host and longtime teacher and professional speaker to give readers tips on overcoming the fear of public speaking.
-Harry followed that with the first book ever written on the late 19th century endurance walkers, The Pedestriennes, America’s Forgotten Superstars.
+Harry followed that with the first book ever written on the late nineteenth-century endurance walkers called The Pedestriennes, America’s Forgotten Superstars.
 It’s won three national writing awards.
 Harry co-wrote a screenplay based on the book, which is now in the office of a major Hollywood director.

 As a Story Terrace writer, Harry interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.